tyamz/compuflex/Point of Sale (PoS)/README.md

   4. ) Re-open the program.

 ### ii.)
 Properties Files (ONLY IN JAVAFX AND JAVA SWING VERSIONS)
 > Java offers a built-in properties class that maps to a `Key-Value` pair in a related `.properties` file.
 For your information, if these file(s) are not in the directory where your `.jar` is located, the file(s) will be automatically generated within the application for your convenience.
-When you change settings in the Settings window (*Refer back to `1a.)
-Opening the Settings Window`*), after you press `Okay` or `OK`, it will automatically save these settings to the `.properties` file.
+When you change settings in the Settings window (*Refer back to 1a.)
+"Opening the Settings Window"*), after you press `Okay` or `OK`, it will automatically save these settings to the `.properties` file.
 When you open the program, it will reference these settings and display the UI based on those settings.
 The `default.properties` file is just a default file for reference, it is okay to delete it, but the program will automatically generate it if no `.properties` file is found.
 The main `.properties` file is named based on the `.jar` file, and it is also automatically generated, if deleted.

 ## 2.)
 The Cart
 > The cart stores item(s) that are to be processed into a transaction, it generates a total price based on the individual price(s) of the item(s) in the cart. (i.e. for every 1 item priced at $1.00 in the cart, $1.00 will be added to the total price).
 You can view the cart by clicking the `Cart` tab at the top left.